tusbar/bull-manager/readme.md

 Add a job to the `name` jobQueue.

 `jobTitle` is just a simple name to identify a job, it is not required.
+It will set `name` property to `data` if not set.

 ### `disconnectQueues()`